 Hardware Firewall

 Cisco is one of the oldest players in the cybersecurity field and offers great security options.
-The Cisco Meraki Hardware Firewall is connected to your router to provide ultimate protection from incoming and outgoing threats.
+The Cisco Meraki Hardware Firewall is connected to your router to protect you from incoming and outgoing threats.
 The firewall will analyse, sort and process data to detect threats.
 It also has an intrusion detection system that prevents any unauthorised access to tamper with any of the network’s devices.
 Additionally, the firewall provides malicious URL detection to prevent your device from accessing suspicious websites.